 This species was previously thought to only be present in Portuguese waters (hence the name) but it is now apparent that it has a much wider distribution than first realised and is found in British and Irish waters.
 It now appears that Portuguese blennies which were found in British and Irish waters were confused with the closely related tompot blenny (Parablennius gattorugine) for many years, with the two species only being differentiated in the early 1980s.

-Portuguese blenny live in shallow, rocky inshore waters which have weeds present, and avoid deeper offshore waters.
+Portuguese blenny live in shallow, rocky waters which have weeds present, and avoid deeper offshore waters.
 They can often be spotted in the inter-tidal zone and will sometimes become trapped in rock pools by the outgoing tide.
-Portuguese blenny feed on marine worms and isopods such as sea slaters, as well as small prawns and shrimps.
+Portuguese blenny feed on marine worms and sea slaters, as well as small prawns and shrimps.
 There is currently no shore caught record listed for this species, although it is possible that record-qualifying Portuguese blennies have been caught and mis-identified as tompot blennies.

 - Scientific name: Coryphoblennius galerita

 - UK Shore Caught Record: No record listed